 I am taking oxycodone, but I would like to stop taking it before becoming pregnant.
 How long does it stay in my body?*

-Talk with your healthcare provider before making any changes to your medications.
+Talk with your healthcare provider before making any changes to this medication.
 People clear medications at different rates.
 In healthy adults, it takes up to 2 days for oxycodone to be gone from the body.
 It might take a longer time for long acting (extended release) medications.

 Will taking oxycodone make it harder for me to get pregnant?

 Studies have not been done to see if taking oxycodone could make it harder for a woman to get pregnant.

 Does taking oxycodone during my pregnancy increase the chance of miscarriage?